 Our students share their NYU experience through honest and compelling stories on our Meet NYU platform.
 Here are 10 things admitted students need to know about student life at our global university—and the student stories to back them up.

 NYU students find comfort in the core curriculum’s flexibility.
 That’s because it allows them to tailor required courses to fit their interests and major requirements.
-Katrina discusses the core points of the core curriculum here.
+In the same vein, Katrina discusses the core points of the core curriculum here.

 NYU students find support and comfort in the microcommunities that make up the larger NYU community.
-Students like Izzy have found support in religious communities.
+So students like Izzy have found support in religious communities.
 Some have found a home with students who share a salient identity.
 In addition, there are students who have found comfort in connecting with those who share similar values.
-And some have found support in NYU staff, who are committed to helping students thrive both personally and academically.
+Sanjana shares how she found her family through getting involved on campus.

-Finally, your transition might be rocky, but you will find your home here, just as Camille did after she found her forever friends in her first year.
+Finally, your transition might be rocky, but you will find your home here just like Noa, who shares some valuable insider tips in her article.
 If you need more encouragement, Rida reflects on her transformative first year at NYU.
-Of course, we can’t forget about our international students.
+And of course, we can’t forget about our international students.
 Keiarn tells the tale of her transition to college from the other side of the world.
 Finally, here’s some advice from sophomore Aleksandra, who looks back on her first-year experience.